Indigenous Truth & Reconciliation in the Workplace

 • Show Respect via Land Acknowledgements – Resources: Whose Land or Native-Land

-Staff Shop conducts an annual Diversity & Inclusion Survey to ensure that we are doing our best to serve all minorities.
+Staff Shop conducts an Equal Represenation Survey to ensure that we are doing our best to serve all minorities.
 This year’s results showed that 3.6% of respondents are First Nations.
 In all of Canada, 1,670,000 people self-identify as being Indigenous.
 That is 4.9% of the total population.

 Helpful Resources